Active motility and wetting cooperatively regulate liquid-liquid phase separation

-{\it Transition to droplet-chain morphology.---} When the DEX volume fraction becomes comparable to the bacterial volume fraction ($\phi_{\text{dex}} \approx \phi_{\text{bac}}$), the morphology transitions to a chain-like structure composed of many small, interconnected DEX droplets (Fig.~\ref{fig:figure2}(b)).
-These connected droplets, resembling ``colloidal chains,'' no longer exhibit self-spinning.
-Our simulations likewise produce chain-like assemblies in which bacteria accumulate at the interfaces and prevent coalescence.
-Experimentally, this structure emerges when $\phi_{\text{dex}} \lesssim \phi_{\text{bac}}$, which we attribute to the limited availability of the minority DEX phase.
-This scarcity forces small droplets to connect, enabling the available DEX to be collectively shared among interfacial bacteria.
-This regime thus represents a crossover between the self-spinning droplets observed at higher $\phi_{\text{dex}}$ (Fig.~\ref{fig:figure2}(a)) and the branched clusters that appear when DEX becomes even more limited (Fig.~\ref{fig:figure2}(c)).
+{\it Transition to droplet-chain morphology.---} When the DEX volume fraction becomes comparable to the bacterial volume fraction ($\phi_{\text{dex}} \approx \phi_{\text{bac}}$), the morphology transitions to chain-like assemblies of small, interconnected DEX droplets (Fig.~\ref{fig:figure2}(b)).
+This state represents a hierarchical self-assembled structure not previously reported.
+Our simulations reproduce the formation of droplet chains.
+Experimentally, this regime emerges when $\phi_{\text{dex}} \lesssim \phi_{\text{bac}}$, which we attribute to the limited availability of the minority DEX phase.
+This scarcity forces droplets to connect, allowing the available DEX to be shared collectively among interfacial bacteria.
+Crucially, interfacial pinning and activity cooperatively stabilize this non-equilibrium state by suppressing coarsening, enabling long-lived droplet chains—a morphology absent in non-motile systems and not reported in previous active-droplet studies~\cite{schwarz2012phase,ramos2020bacteria}.
+This regime constitutes an intermediate crossover between isolated droplets at higher $\phi_{\text{dex}}$ and branched clusters that form when the DEX phase becomes even more limited.

-{\it Wetting-mediated attraction and branched clusters.---}When the DEX volume fraction becomes smaller than the bacterial volume fraction ($\phi_{\text{dex}} < \phi_{\text{bac}}$), the system enters a regime dominated by wetting-mediated attraction, leading to the formation of capillary bridges between bacteria (Fig.~\ref{fig:figure2}(c)).
-Notably, analysis of the phase-separation kinetics reveals a reversal in the role of activity: motility now accelerates domain coarsening.
-The experimentally measured cluster area $A$ is significantly larger under active conditions than for non-motile bacteria, indicating faster coarsening in the presence of activity (Fig.~\ref{fig:figure4}(a)).
-Our simulations reproduce this trend in the low--DEX-fraction regime ($\bar\psi=-0.98$; Fig.~\ref{fig:figure4}(b)).
-At such small $\phi_{\text{dex}}$, the extent of bacterial aggregation correlates directly with domain growth.
-Indeed, the consistently higher $N_{\mathrm{neigh}}(t)$ in the active case (inset of Fig.~\ref{fig:figure4}(b)) confirms that motility enhances bacterial aggregation, thereby driving faster coarsening.
+{\it Wetting-mediated clustering.---}When the DEX volume fraction is much smaller than the bacterial volume fraction ($\phi_{\text{dex}} < \phi_{\text{bac}}$), wetting-mediated attraction dominates, leading to the formation of capillary bridges (Fig.~\ref{fig:figure2}(c)).
+In this regime, the role of activity reverses: motility accelerates domain coarsening.
+The experimentally measured cluster area $A$ is significantly larger for active bacteria than for non-motile ones, indicating faster coarsening under activity (Fig.~\ref{fig:figure4}(a)), a trend reproduced in simulations ($\bar\psi=-0.98$; Fig.~\ref{fig:figure4}(b)).
+At low $\phi_{\text{dex}}$, bacterial aggregation correlates with domain growth.
+The higher neighbor number $N_{\mathrm{neigh}}(t)$ in the active case (Fig.~S7 in \cite{Supple}) demonstrates that motility enhances aggregation in both experiments and simulations, driving the accelerated cluster growth.
+Comparison with bacteria-free controls is omitted in this regime, as the dominance of bacteria renders such metrics ill-defined.